 Barbara has worked in the observatory’s accommodations for the astronomers, known as the Monastery, and also has been the powerhouse behind the observatory’s gift shop.
 She has professionally greeted and explained the observatory to many thousands of visitors over the years.

 I join the entire Palomar staff and our team of docents in wishing them well in their new venture.
 They will certainly be missed but their hard work, commitment to doing things right and friendship will linger with us for some time to come.

 On his last day with the observatory, as he had done many times before, Mike climbed deep within the mighty Hale Telescope.
 This last time it wasn’t to keep the ol’ gal running, it was for the memories and the photo op. 🙂

 Mike is now enjoying his retirement with his wife on their ranch.
+He also collects vintage television and a few of his sets can be seen on the “ViewersTV page.
 We have high confidence in Mike’s abilities to restore this set.
 Still, we will undoubtably reach out to the vast data bank of information possessed by the members of the VideoKarma forums.
 More to come.